 What brands fail to understand is that the people who represent and distribute their products and services, specifically those on the front lines, have as great an impact on their bottom lines as the brand marketing they engage in.

-The key to success is connecting with the right people, hearing the right message, filtering the right information, and creating a specific plan that leads your team to victory.
+The key is connecting with the right people, hearing the right message, filtering the right information, and creating a specific plan that leads your team to victory.
 Not knowing where to start doesn’t mean you should sit on the sidelines, or worse, forfeit the game.

 It’s possible for anyone to do who has the right attitude—who’s doing something they love that other people will pay for them to provide.
 That’s the key.
 Unfortunately, either they have the wrong attitude or they don’t have enough people who want or need what they provide.